aletterayear/aletterayear/README.md

 ---

 ### 8. Review and Upgrade
-- Review results, then upgrade your codebase and workflow as needed.
+- Review and upgrade your codebase and workflow as needed to ensure smooth, successful, and perpetual operation.
-- Post logs and updates as replies to the annual `theResult` post from Step 2.

 ---